rackerlabs/technical-blog/_posts/2014-03-19-cloud-block-storage-volume-cloning-announced.markdown

 ---
 layout: post
-title: 'Cloud Block Storage Volume Cloning Announced!'
+title: 'Cloud Block Storage volume cloning announced!'
 date: '2014-03-19 10:01'
 comments: true
 author: Jose Malacara
 published: true
-categories: []
+categories:
+  - General
 ---

-Today our Control Panel team announced support for Cloud Block Storage Volume Cloning.
+Today our Control Panel team announced support for Cloud Block Storage volume cloning.
 Some of our savvier users may have noticed that volume cloning was silently released as an API-only feature back in early November.
-Volume Cloning (ergo volume copy) allows for the creation of a new volume from an existing one.
+Volume cloning (ergo volume copy) allows for the creation of a new volume from an existing one.
 While this is a pretty big feature, it would have been easy to miss, as its simply the addition of a source_volid parameter to the existing create volume call.